 - 1. Councilmembers avoid surprising their colleagues or staff.
 To the maximum extent possible, Councilmembers advise the City Manager in advance of issues or questions they intend to bring up at a public meeting.
 This refers to issues and questions that the staff would not normally anticipate or have researched for that particular meeting.
-Getting minor questions resolved with staff prior to a public meeting will shorten meetings and move the agenda forward in a timely manner. - 2.1.
-Councilmembers are prepared for Council or committee Committee meetings, which includes having read all agendas and supporting documentation prior to sufficiently in advance of the meeting to allow for questions, research and response by staff. - 2.
-Councilmembers avoid surprising their colleagues or staff.
-To the maximum extent possible, Councilmembers advise the City Manager in advance of issues or questions they intend to bring up at a public meeting.
-This refers to issues and questions that the staff would not normally anticipate or have researched for that particular meeting.
-Getting questions resolved with staff prior to a public meeting will shorten meetings and move the agenda forward in a timely manner. - 3.
+Getting minor questions resolved with staff prior to a public meeting will shorten meetings and move the agenda forward in a timely manner. - 2.
+Councilmembers are prepared for Council or committee meetings, which includes having read all agendas and supporting documentation prior to the meeting. - 3.
 Councilmembers stay abreast of regional issues affecting neighboring cities, counties, and the operations of other districts or agencies.